Fabian Huber

 The packaging system we developed works across a spectrum of visibility.
 At full scale, the turquoise hits bold and immediate.
 On larger boxes, it pulls back to a label — precise and considered rather than overwhelming.
 On gift bags, it steps back further still, making room for a different kind of moment.

 The finest detail lives in the surface pattern: real voices on what “Live Beautiful” means to them, set in the most delicate typography and printed small on silk paper.
 Up close, it reads.
-From a distance, it becomes texture — a quiet layer of meaning that rewards attention.
+From a distance, it becomes texture.
+A quiet layer of meaning that rewards attention.

 08Motion Systems for a Content Powerhouse